agoutsmedt/ejhet_quanti_method/paper/gdoc.md

     useful for historians of economic thought more generally---allows readers to assess the robustness and limits of our narrative.

-[^21]: However, because we focus on English, published articles, our
+[^18]: However, because we focus on English, published articles, our
     clusters are likely biased toward American journals, notably in the first decades.

-[^22]: Some years earlier, @mitchellRationality1910[97; see semantic
+[^19]: Some years earlier, @mitchellRationality1910[97; see semantic
     cluster 9 and 4] already pushed forward similar claims, regretting that "few economists have regarded the study of psychology as a necessary part of the equipment of their work", often relying on "tacit preconceptions" rather than to seek to "psychologists to gain a knowledge of the mind and its modes of operation".

-[^23]: This did not go without any resistances.
-For instance...
-    challenged to expected utility; georgescu rogen criticism of utility, Simon's work on firms...
+[^20]: Machlup's position was that even if a "goodly portion of all
+    business behavior may be non-rational, thoughtless, [or] blindly repetitive" [-@machlupMarginal1946, 520], questionnaire evidence
+    and empirical findings more generally did not demonstrate the failure of marginal theory when properly interpreted.
+In a similar defense of profit maximization, Leonid @hurwiczTheory1946[110]
+    first acknowledged that it was not "inconceivable that business is run more by routine than by rationality", but argued that behavior may appear irrational or merely "routine" from the standpoint of a purely static theory that ignores uncertainty, while proving fully "rational" once uncertainty and long-run effects are taken into account [see also @herfeldTheories2018].

-[^24]: This grouping of sentences in the 1970s actually took its origins
+[^21]: This grouping of sentences in the 1970s actually took its origins
     in the semantic cluster 14 on utility, which ended in the 1960s, with a focus on welfare economics.

-[^25]: This highlights a key caveat.
+[^22]: This highlights a key caveat.
 Because these methods foreground
     statistically "significant" patterns and indicators' prevalence,
     they are not always well suited to tracing and interpreting the origins of a concept or theory with the care that close historical study and archival research provide.

-[^26]: Simon himself became one of the most prevalent words of the
-    cluster.